 Is Marijuana Withdrawal Dangerous?

-Marijuana withdrawal usually does not cause severe physical symptoms the way that other drugs such as alcohol or opioids do.
-Instead, the symptoms of marijuana withdrawal are more often psychological 2,5.
-It is important to know that even though marijuana withdrawal symptoms are not usually dangerous, they still pose risks to abusers who attempt to withdraw on their own.
+Marijuana withdrawal usually does not cause severe physical symptoms, unlike withdrawal from drugs like alcohol and opioids.
+Instead, the symptoms of marijuana withdrawal are more often psychological.2,5 It is important to know that even though marijuana withdrawal symptoms are not usually dangerous, they still pose risks to abusers who attempt to withdraw on their own.

-Heavy marijuana abusers who experience withdrawal when they stop using the drug often may experience feelings of anxiety and depression.
-Studies have shown that people with depression are more likely to use marijuana and to be dependent on the drug than those who are not 6.
-In these individuals, marijuana withdrawal might make their depression worse, and they may turn back to using to relieve these feelings.
+Heavy marijuana abusers who experience withdrawal when they stop using the drug will often experience feelings of anxiety and depression.
+Studies have shown that people with depression are more likely to use marijuana and to be dependent on the drug than those who are not.6 In these individuals, marijuana withdrawal might make their depression worse, and they may turn back to using in order to relieve the feelings.

 Signs and Symptoms of Marijuana Withdrawal

-Symptoms of marijuana withdrawal are more subtle than other drugs but can still be very unpleasant.
-How much and how long a person abuses marijuana affects the type and intensity of withdrawal symptoms.
-The experience of acute marijuana withdrawal is different for everyone, and lasts for about 5 days, on average 7.
+Symptoms of marijuana withdrawal are more subtle than those of other drugs, but they can still be very unpleasant.
+How much marijuana a person uses and how long for affects the type and intensity of the withdrawal symptoms they endure.
+The experience of acute marijuana withdrawal is different for everyone, and it lasts for about 5 days, on average.7

 - Stomach discomfort.